 Utilities

 You must inform and arrange to settle all utility accounts prior to the commencement of the Tenancy.
-These include gas, electricity, water, council tax, TV licensing, satellite and telephone companies.
-All utilities will then need to be put into the tenants’ name.
+These include gas, electricity, water, council tax, TV licensing, satellite, broadband and telephone companies.
+All utilities will then need to be put into the tenants name.

 Tax

-Stella Lange LLP is obliged to notify HMRC of all tenancies.
-Please make yourself aware of the tax implications when planning to let your property.
-If you reside abroad for 6 months or more per year, you are classed as a non resident landlord and need to apply with HMRC to have UK rental income without deduction of tax.
-If you do not apply for this and/or do not get the correct permission, your letting agent will need to deduct the tax.
+You are responsible for notifying HMRC of the tenancy using Mandatory Digital Records.
+Please make yourself aware of the tax implications when planning to let your property link here.
+We are advised that if you reside abroad for 6 months or more per year, you are classed as a non resident landlord (NRL) and need to apply to HMRC to receive your UK rental income without deduction of tax.
+If you do not apply for this and/or do not get the correct permission, your letting agent or tenant will need to deduct the tax.
+Find out more here.

 Appliances and Instruction Manuals